 At EPW Small Business Law, we are actively creating a culture that encourages remote work and robust life choices.
 We often all work from different countries (last year, it was France, Colombia, and the U.S.!).
 It’s a great lifestyle but can take some planning and preparation.
 Here are some of our top tips for running a remote small business.

 According to Small Business Trends publications, nearly 60% of small businesses are doing business overseas with international clients.
 How exciting is that?!
 However, there are certain legal matters you need to know about before taking your business overseas.
 What are they?
-Find out!
+Find out by chatting with Elizabeth!
+(See Quick Call below.)

 Do you have a legal question related to your business or your new business idea?
 Try our 15-minute Quick Call.